Social media pundits, and media talking heads, like doing cross generation comparisons – with the general thesis being

 Voting

-Until 1971, the minimum voting age in the United States was 21 years old.
-Later in 1971, the voting age was lowered to 18.
+- Until 1971, the minimum voting age in the United States was 21 years old.

 Dim writers, like chef and writer Adam Kelton, assert that the 1973-74 oil embargo and the US going off the gold standard (1971) was caused by “Baby boomers“.
 As of 1971, you could not vote unless you were born in 1950 or earlier – and the Baby Boom ranged from 1946 to 1964.
 This means almost none of the “baby boom” had political influence – they were kids!
-But today, it is fashionable for “writers” like Kelton to make up shit to blame on the “Baby Boom” generation – a group of people that no more selected their own birth date than someone selects the color of their skin.
+But today, it is fashionable for “writers” like Kelton to make up stuff to blame on the “Baby Boom” generation – a group of people that no more selected their own birth date than someone selects the color of their skin.
 It’s just another form of ‘isms that people like Kelton are fond of pursuing.

 Nuclear Holocaust